Student Spotlight: Marisa Kwiatkowski, MBA’18

 The USA Gymnastics investigation was the biggest, most intense project of her career thus far, and during that time, she was enrolled in the rigorous Evening MBA Program at the Kelley School of Business.

 In 2016, she started the program, held in the evenings on IUPUI’s campus.
-Kwiatkowski has long kept herself busy beyond her work at The Indianapolis Star, getting involved in several non-profit boards in Indianapolis.
-She says for this new endeavor, she needed the commitment of her bosses.
+Kwiatkowski has long kept herself busy beyond her work at The Indianapolis Star and the USA TODAY network, getting involved in several non-profit boards in Indianapolis.
+She says to pursue her MBA, she needed the commitment of her bosses.

-“From August on, there was nothing I was doing other than work and school.
-I needed to have their buy-in because of the intensity of the investigation I was working on,” explained Kwiatkowski.
+“From August 2016 on, there was nothing I was doing other than work and school.
+I needed to have their buy-in because of the intensity of the investigation I was working on at the same time,” explained Kwiatkowski.
 “You never realize how many available hours you have in a day until you keep adding things.
-I’ve become incredibly good at time management and scheduling out my day.”
+I became incredibly good at time management and scheduling out my day.”